mfridman/tparse/README.md

 `tparse` attempts to do just that; return failed tests and panics, if any, followed by a single package-level summary.
 No more searching for the literal string: "--- FAIL".

 But, let's take it a bit further.
 With `-all` (`-pass` and `-skip` combined) you can get additional info, such as skipped tests and elapsed time of each passed test.
+For the opposite use case, use `-fail-only` to display only failed tests.

 `tparse` comes with a `-follow` flag to print raw output.
 Yep, go test pipes JSON, it's parsed and the output is printed back out as if you ran go test without `-json` flag.
 Eliminating the need for `tee /dev/tty` between pipes.